Grey Coat Hospital: 19th century

-Between 1870 and 1873, a struggle arose between the Governors of the Grey Coat Hospital School, resisting change and arguing for independence, and the Endowment Schools Commission.
-Eventually, the Governors relented, and it was resolved that the school would become an establishment for girls only.
-It was agreed that, provisions being made for the boys under other trusts, it was deemed appropriate to intend the Grey Coat Endowments to girls only.
+In 1873, it was agreed that it was appropriate to intend the Grey Coat Endowments to girls only, as provisions existed for the boys under other trusts.
 In March 1873, a newly constituted body of Governors, chaired by the civil engineer Henry Arthur Hunt undertook to carry out the scheme of the Endowment Schools Commission.
 One of its first duties was to arrange for the boys: some were received at Emanuel School, then in Westminster, whose girls took their place in the Grey Coat Hospital, and others went to Ashford, then the Welsh School.
-As a result, in 1874, when the then 25-year-old Elsie Sarah Day joined, she became the first headmistress of what had become the only girls' school under church management.
+Elsie Sarah Day became the first headmistress of the only girls' school under church management when she joined in 1874.

 The Governors had pledged to establish a girls' boarding school, so in early in 1894 they purchased Amersham Hall.
-It opened in May 1894 with 39 girls and is still connected with The Grey Coat Hospital though the shared oversight of the United Westminster & Grey Coat Foundation.
+It opened in May 1894 with 39 girls and is still connected with The Grey Coat Hospital though the oversight of the United Westminster & Grey Coat Foundation.

-Apart from the two cited above, other Presidents are the Archbishops of Canterbury, Thomas Secker, Frederick Cornwallis and Charles Manners-Sutton.
-Notable Governors are to be found in an unbroken line of archbishops of Canterbury and Deans of Westminster, including Samuel Wilberforce.
-In law and political life they also included men such as the aforesaid Right Hon.
-Spencer Percival, the Vice Chancellor Sir William Page Wood (or Lord Hatherley), and the Right Hon.
+Other Presidents were Thomas Secker, Frederick Cornwallis, and Charles Manners-Sutton, who were archbishops of Canterbury.
+Notable Governors included Samuel Wilberforce.
+In law and politics they also included the Right Hon.
+Spencer Perceval, the Vice Chancellor Sir William Page Wood (or Lord Hatherley), and the Right Hon.
 John Charles Herries, Chancellor of the Exchequer.